 Focused on the history surrounding the Berlin Wall, the Wall Museum displays 30 years’ worth of artifacts related to the political climate of the time and attempted escapes from East Germany.
 There are pieces of the original Berlin Wall, travel documents escapees tried to use, and even suitcases left behind during failed attempts.

 If you are interested in seeing and learning more about the Berlin Wall, the memorial is definitely worth a visit.
 From Checkpoint Charlie, you can take the U-Bahn (U6 line) north to Naturkundemuseum, otherwise, it’s about a 40-minute walk, including a crossing at Spree River.

 Extending 1.5 kilometres along the original border between West and East Germany, the memorial contains the last piece of the Berlin Wall with the grounds preserved for a realistic representation of how the border looked.
 There is also an excellent museum onsite that presents an overview of German history related to the Cold War.

 Day 1: Afternoon

 The Pergamon Museum is perhaps the highlight, with some of the most impressive artifacts from the ancient world.
-These includes the Pergamon Altar from Ancient Greece and the Babylonian Ishtar Gate.
-You’ll find pieces from as far as Persia to Egypt on display there.
+These include the Pergamon Altar from Ancient Greece and the Babylonian Ishtar Gate.
+You’ll find pieces from as far as Persia to Egypt on display at the Pergamon Museum.

 Don’t forget to visit the stunning Renaissance-style Berlin Cathedral on Museum Island.
 It’s just behind the Altes Museum and is one of the most incredible building landmarks in the city.

-From there, cross over Friedrichs Bridge, which was built in 1703.
+From Museum Island, cross over Friedrichs Bridge, which was built in 1703.
 It is one of the main bridges that connect the Mitte district with Museum Island.